Univ.-Prof. for Tuba / Director of the Bläserphilharmonie Mozarteum Salzburg

 - Freelance artist

-The goals of the bachelor's degree programme in bass tuba at the Mozarteum University are artistic maturity and independence, the ability to reflect critically and evaluate oneself, artistic and scientific ability to develop musical works of art from all epochs, the ability to pursue a profession and the ability to fulfil artistic, pedagogical and organisational tasks within cultural life.
+The goals of the bachelor's degree programme instrumental at the Mozarteum University are artistic maturity and independence, the ability to reflect critically and evaluate oneself, artistic and scientific ability to develop musical works of art from all epochs, the ability to pursue a profession and the ability to fulfil artistic, pedagogical and organisational tasks within cultural life.

 The curriculum is competence-oriented.
 After completing the Bachelor's programme, students should: